alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ### Premise

-One of the main mission, was to pack the entire algorithm and functionalities I desired inside a tool using only Houdini out of the box.
+One of the main missions was to pack the entire algorithm and functionalities I desired inside a tool using only Houdini out of the box.
 No HDK.
-As a result, it become a somewhat conservative implementation, it has everything but with some limits as I needed to cut corners everywhere wich became a daunting process to put into balance.
+As a result, it became a somewhat conservative implementation, it has everything but also some limits as I needed to cut corners everywhere, which became a daunting process to put into balance.

 A big commitment I needed to honor was to learn how to do fractal art.
-Building a fractal art tool without knowing what a fractal artist need and feel while doing it is kind of pointless.
-And so I did so much fractal art with this tool while developing it that I inhevitably fell in love with the discipline.
+Building a fractal art tool without knowing what a fractal artist needs and feels while doing it is kind of pointless.
+And so I did so much fractal art with this tool while developing it that I inevitably fell in love with the discipline.
-It was important so I could shape and steer this tool in the right direction.
+It was important, so I could shape and steer this tool in the right direction.

 ### Description